What Contractors Don't Want You to Know; Owner Builder loans

 What is an owner-builder?
 An owner-builder assumes the role of the GC.
 This involves building a construction budget, hiring subcontractors, purchasing materials, and overseeing the construction phase.
 How difficult is the process?
 At times, it can be very trying with competing interests.
 You will be responsible for working with the building department for permits, scheduling contractors, disbursing funds, etc. Anyone that says being an owner-builder is easy has never built a home.
 But what is the reward?

 Building your own home means building valuable equity.
 Typically, GC's charge up to 20% of the home's proposed value as their fee.
 So, if someone acts as an owner-builder, they turn that 20% into instant equity in their home.
 Of course, this equity is not free since you will be playing "contractor" in your spare time.
 But the work involved does not mean picking up a hammer (although you can to save even more money).
 Instead, it involves managing a group of people.
 How many jobs do you know pay $15,000-$100,000 for 12 months of part-time work?

-A key ingredient in the process is the financing.
+A key ingredient in the process is obtaining an owner builder construction loan.
 Most construction lenders do offer an owner builder loan option but not loan money to individuals with no experience in building or closley related orgnizational skills.
 In general, there are three ways to finance the construction of your home:

 Hire a GC

 Each entity will charge a fee for their services, with the GC being the most expensive, followed by the on site project manager, and finally the construction management company.
 These three options offer varying pros and cons.
 General contractors control the whole project (meaning less stress for you), but charge a large fee.
 Project managers can monitor the project during the day, but their fees can often take away from your potential equity.
 Construction management companies generally charge the smallest fee, but will not assume the smallest amount of responsibility.
 Analyzing each of these choices – and what you feel you can handle – will help you make a decision.